 Plus, PIM with integrated Digital Asset Management (DAM) makes an even greater impact.
 Leveraging DAM, businesses can manage and deliver compelling assets — such as 360-degree views, high-quality images, videos, demonstrations, manuals, and more.

 Today’s customers, whether B2C or B2B, regularly interact with products across diverse channels and experiences.
 Ensure your product content captures your shoppers’ attention, converts browsers to buyers, and ultimately builds strong brand awareness for the long term.

-Stay tuned for the next installment of this blog series, where we’ll dive into the second of the five C’s – Complete.
+Check out the next installment of this blog series, where we dive into the second of the five C’s – Complete.

 Plus, hear what real-world PIM users say about delivering compelling product content.
 Download our eBook, “How to drive better customer experiences and incremental revenue with a strategic approach to Product Information Management (PIM).”

 Kerry Young joined EnterWorks in 2006 when Ennovative, Inc., the multi-channel publishing software company he co-founded, was acquired by EnterWorks.
 He directs EnterWorks’ operations and leads EnterWorks’ professional services and consulting organization, ensuring effective customer implementations and ongoing success.
 Mr. Young brings more than 25 years of technology and business management experience to EnterWorks, having served as CTO for a subsidiary of the Dow Chemical Company, and earlier as VP, Information Technology for Marshall Industries, a $1.7 billion industrial electronics distributor.
 He previously managed information systems for a subsidiary of McDonnell Douglas Corporation.
 Mr. Young holds a B.S. degree in Computer Science from Cal Poly, San Luis Obispo and an M.B.A. from California State University Fullerton.